Oscar Gonzalez Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 7.3 K/9, the third-worst in MLB.
+- The pitching staff for the Tigers has a collective 7.3 K/9, the third-worst in the league.

-- The Tigers have the 29th-ranked team ERA among all league pitching staffs (5.88).
+- The Tigers have a 5.88 team ERA that ranks 29th among all league pitching staffs.

-- Tigers pitchers combine to surrender 25 total home runs at a rate of 1.8 per game (second-most in the league).
+- Tigers pitchers combine to give up 25 total home runs at a rate of 1.8 per game (third-most in baseball).

-- Boyd (0-1) pitches for the Tigers to make his third start this season.
+- The Tigers will look to Boyd (0-1) in his third start this season.

-- His last time out was in relief on Saturday when the left-hander tossed 2/3 innings against the San Francisco Giants while allowing hits.
+- His most recent appearance came in relief on Saturday when the lefty tossed 2/3 innings against the San Francisco Giants while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.